 - Expenses - There are certain expenses associated with raising a child that may require modification.
 These can include child care, support for the spouse, additional taxes, and health insurance for the child or parent.

 If either party is not holding up his or her end of the deal, I can work with you to ensure that all child support payments are made.
-Additionally, I can ensure that all the necessary steps to enforcement are taken.
+Additionally, our Jacksonville child support lawyers can ensure that all the necessary steps to enforcement are taken.

 In most circumstances, child support will end when the child turns 18 or graduates high school.
 However, support may be extended if the child is still in high school or is special needs.
 There is no law that sets the duration in stone, so it is important to speak with our attorney regarding this issue.